Toxic Baby Food Autism Lawsuit

 California State Court Judge Lawrence Riff found the plaintiff failed to meet their burden to admit expert testimony.
 Judge Riff presided over a Sargon hearing (California’s version of a Daubert examination wherein the Court acts as a gatekeeper in the evaluation of expert scientific testimony.
 Judge Riff states in his order the methodology utilized by the plaintiff’s crucial expert was “a too-far leap of logic and a too-great analytical gap to be tolerated.”
 More specifically, Riff states the plaintiff admits to consuming baby foods from seven different defendants.
 Thus, it is difficult to determine and prove that any one specific product caused the subsequent prognosis of a neurodevelopmental disorder.

-Previously, Los Angeles County Superior Court Judge Amy Hogue presided over the first Sargon hearing in this case wherein she found plaintiff's experts employed sound methodologies in illustrating toxic heavy metals found in baby foods by major brands can be a substantial factor in causing autism.
+Previously, Los Angeles County Superior Court Judge Amy Hogue presided over the first Sargon hearing in this case.
+She found plaintiff’s experts employed sound methodologies in illustrating toxic heavy metals found in baby foods by major brands can be a substantial factor in causing autism.

 An article published in late June by Consumer Reports publishes findings of alarmingly high levels of arsenic, lead, and cadmium in popular brands of baby and toddler foods.
 All three are considered toxic to infants and have been found to cause developmental delays.
 An issue that will continue to impact this litigation is the plaintiff’s burden to prove specific causation.
 More specifically, a plaintiff must demonstrate that the use of a specific baby food product led to the diagnosis of autism.